jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 Firmware upgrade
 ----------------

-Most of the information are available in Mantis #0375414.
+Most of the information are available in #0375414.

 To debug the upgrade firmware operations we can use following FortiManager CLI commands: